Carlicia Mellick

 Occupational Therapist

 Lorna has a special interest in home modifications and is soon to be qualified as an NDIS Complex Home Modifications Assessor.
-Her clinical work is guided by a deep understanding of the NDIS, with a focus on developing clear, goal-oriented reports that support access to necessary funding.

 Based on the Sunshine Coast, Lorna is a long-term local with a broad range of interests outside work, including photography, DIY projects, spoiling her dogs, and a love of sport—most recently, an addiction to pickleball.